0xg4tt0/eTIMEbank/README.md

 ## Feature Request / Future

-*meow*
-*meow*
 - QR for mint invite with associated metadata for who invited them to mint / access-control
-- Extra step: giver of etime submits quote to mint, presents etime to reciever, receiver claims etime. (ore code needed)
+- Extra step: giver of etime submits quote to mint, presents etime to reciever, receiver claims etime. (more code needed)
--
+- Setup wizard process for mint operators to select the appropriate setup for their community
 - multi-mint or federated setup of mints within wallet client (Fedi example)
 - LoRA / mesh network / bluetooth connectivity protocol for clients (offline)
 - APK build
-- reproducible build
+- reproducible build testing
 - Translate into multiple languages (not just European ones)

 ## How to deploy / build